Homemade Vanilla Extract with Vanilla Extract Labels

 The upside to making vanilla extract in a pressure cooker, is it’s done in less than 24 hours and you use a fewer beans to liquid ratio — that alone might inspire me to try it!

 Forever!
-Yep, as long as you stick to a few rules it should last you a long time, if not a lifetime.
+Yep, as long as you stick to a few rules, it should last you a long time, if not a lifetime.
 You have several options:

 - Have you used a vanilla bean in a recipe?
 Don’t throw that bean away, toss it in your bottle of vanilla.
 Waste not!

-Vanilla Gift Giving Ideas and Tips
+Vanilla Gift Giving Ideas

 Free Vanilla Extract Labels